awslabs/LISA/lib/docs/config/model-management-api.md

 - **Time Format**: All times must be in HH:MM format using 24-hour notation (00:00 to 23:59)
 - **24-Hour Window Constraint**: Start time must be before stop time within the same day
-- **Minimum Duration**: Stop time must be at least 2 hours after start time
+- **Minimum Duration**: Stop time must be at least 2 hours after start time on same day
 - **Daily Schedule**: At least one day must have a schedule configured for DAILY type
 - **Timezone**: Must be a valid IANA timezone identifier
-- **Model Requirements**: Only LISA-hosted models with Auto Scaling Groups can be scheduled
+- **Model Requirements**: Only LISA self-hosted models with Auto Scaling Groups can be scheduled
 - **Model State**: Models must be in "InService" or "Stopped" state to configure scheduling

 ### Schedule Behavior